 Can Tresorit help mitigate supply chain attacks?

 Tresorit can help you mitigate the fallout should any of your systems be breached.
 End-to-end encryption and robust access rights management, for example, ensure that the attackers' access to data will be limited.
 Access rights can be revoked at any time, after which the entire folder is re-encrypted to ensure file security.
 Furthermore, the file versions and backup options built into Tresorit can help you recover if someone tries to delete your files after gaining access to your systems through a supply chain attack or infecting your devices with ransomware.
-Take a look at our secure digital workspaces to learn how they can help secure your business.
+Take a look at our Secure Cloud to learn how we can help secure your business.

 To help companies and individuals alike protect their data and the data they are entrusted with, we launched a series of blogs on Data Protection Day (or Privacy Day for our friends in the US) to discuss the major cybersecurity, and by extension, data security, threats of 2022.
 Read through our previous article to learn more, and check back over the coming weeks for more info about: